greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/lee-matos_1_1.md

 ---

-title: "Lee Matos' README"
+title: Lee Matos' README
-description: "Personal readme page for Lee Matos, Senior Support Engineering Manager, GitLab"
+description: Personal readme page for Lee Matos, Senior Support Engineering Manager, GitLab
-job: "Senior Support Engineering Manager (Americas East)"
+job: Senior Support Engineering Manager (Americas East)
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/lee-matos_1_1/
+linkTitle: Lee Matos' README
+type: docs
 ---

 + As your manager, my goal is to find the intersection of what you want and what the department needs.
 I am always open to ideas and helping to carve out time for you to accomplish things you find important.

 + By nature, I end up being “the manager I want to have.”
 I need to be more of the manager you want to have.
 Help me fulfill that by giving me feedback, and I’ll do what I can to make those changes.